erivlis/graphinate/docs/introduction.md

 #### Source

 First, it is required to represent the data sources, as an `Iterable` of items.
-It will be supply the data items that will be used to create the graph edges and/or nodes.
+It will supply the data items that will be used to create the graph edges and/or nodes.
 It is recommended to use a `Generator`  as the items Iterable.
 This way, the data source can be lazily-loaded.
 Such an `Iterable` or `Generator` can be, anything from a simple list of dictionaries, to a complex database query.